rusyaidi61/tsg-assessment/README.md

 This repository contains my solution to the assessment, including:

 The Laravel project to display car models, their manufacturers, and the date of creation.
-The database schema and data exported as tsg_assessment.sql.
+The database schema and data exported as tsg.sql.
 For more details, I have also included the Skill Assessment L1_AhmadRusyaidi.pdf, which provides an answer schema and further explanation of the steps I’ve taken to complete this assessment.

 What's Included
 Laravel Project: The complete Laravel framework and implementation files are included in this repository.
-Database File: The database/tsg_assessment.sql file is provided for database setup.
+Database File: The database/tsg.sql file is provided for database setup.

 How to Set Up
 Clone the Repository: